Mike Newton (racing driver): Racing career

-In 2023, six of the events were campaigned in the 2006 MG Lola EX264 HU003 which was the Le Mans 2006 24Hr class winner, and 2007 LMES LMP2 Series winner, with 1 outright race win, 7 class wins and 3 overall podiums.
+In 2023, six of the events were campaigned in the 2006 MG Lola EX264 HU003 which was the Le Mans 2006 24Hr class winner, and 2007 LMES LMP2 Series winner, with one outright race win, seven class wins and three overall podiums.

+In 2026, the primary focus is in the MG Lola EX264 participating in the renamed Peter Auto series - the Le Mans Classic Series - and has started the season strongly with an outright win at Barcelona with LMP2 class victories in both races, and an overall third place on the podium, again with LMP2 class wins in both races, despite a much stronger entry.